Economics resources for high school students, teachers, and everyone else

 THE THREE LEVELS OF ECONOMIC DATA

-A critical issue that students seem to face in developing their IA2 research reports is how to create links in data to demonstrate how changes in one area of the economy can lead to effects in other areas.
+A critical issue that I see students face in developing their IA2 research reports is how to create links in data to demonstrate how changes in one sector of the economy (or dataset) can be evidenced in another sector (or dataset).

 This explainer is also published on the student resources page.
+Below is the explainer for students.
 I would encourage you to give it a try with your classes!

 A big challenge in writing an economics research report is figuring out how to connect the data to demonstrate elements such as cause and effect relationships - how do we create a path of analysis from the microeconomic issues through to macroeconomic outcomes?
 So let's have a look at how we can create a three level system to deepen our analysis.